Noderrxyz/noderr-landing/LANDING_PAGE_CONTENT.md

 **Body Copy**:

-Whether you are an institutional investor seeking sustainable yields, a developer with a passion for quantitative finance, or a crypto enthusiast looking to contribute to a meaningful project, there is a place for you in the Noderrrr ecosystem.
+Whether you are an institutional investor seeking sustainable yields, a developer with a passion for quantitative finance, or a crypto enthusiast looking to contribute to a meaningful project, there is a place for you in the Noderr ecosystem.
 The journey to build a truly autonomous financial future is just beginning.

 **Primary CTA**:
 - **Button**: `Launch the Testnet dApp` (links to the dApp)